Tallur

 Tallur is a village in the Kundapur taluk of Udupi district in Karnataka State of India.
 It is less than five kilometres from the town of Kundapura.

 Demographics

-The village has a population of 3,801 of which 1755 are males while 2046 are females as per the Population Census of 2011.
+The village has a population of 3,801 of which 1,755 are males while 2,046 are females as per the Population Census of 2011.

 However, many unofficial estimates speculate that the population of the village has surpassed 5,000 as of 2023.

 Religious centres

 Two of the prominent temples, among many ancient temples in the village, are the Shri Mahalingeshwara Temple and the Shri Kuntiamma Temple.

 There is also a Catholic church named the St Francis Assisi Church.

 Geophysical features

 Much of the village land is low-lying farm plains which were forests transformed for cultivation.

 A minor stream of the Chakra river flows along the northern part of the village before joining the Panchagangavalli river.
-Much of the banks of the stream are covered by mangroves.
+The stream is mostly covered by mangroves.
 There are a few scenic ditches in the village passing through its fields and into the stream.
 In 2020, a dyke was constructed on the stream in the Rajadi area of the village.

 The Halady river flows to the south of the village, marking its boundary.

 On the village's west is the Uppinakudru island which is connected to the village by a causeway.
 On its eastern side, it is bordered by Hattiangady.

 On cloudless, sunny days the Kodachadri hill's peak is visible from the village.

 The village's elevation is thirteen metres above sea level.